Online Budget-Feasible Mechanism Design with Predictions: Introduction

-There have also been works focusing on richer valuation classes like XOS and subadditive functions (see e.g. \citet{bei2017worst,amanatidis2017budget,neogi_et_al:LIPIcs.ITCS.2024.84}), exploring beyond-the-worst-case scenarios (\citet{rubinstein23}), or using large market assumptions, see \citet{AnariGN18,jalaly2021simple}.
+There have also been works focusing on richer valuation classes like XOS and subadditive functions (see e.g. \citet{bei2017worst,amanatidis2017budget,neogi_et_al:LIPIcs.ITCS.2024.84,loglogn}), exploring beyond-the-worst-case scenarios (\citet{rubinstein23}), or using large market assumptions, see \citet{AnariGN18,jalaly2021simple}.
+Very recently the problem has been considered in a multi-parameter domain by \citet{neogi25multidimensional}.
 We refer the reader to the recent survey of \citet{liu24} for an overview of various settings (e.g., environments with combinatorial constraints and more general single-parameter domains).

 A recent direction in theoretical computer science is the area of ``beyond the worst-case analysis'' (see, e.g., \citet{roughgarden2021beyond}).
 One prominent approach within this framework is \textit{algorithms with predictions}, which originated in the field of online algorithms (see, e.g., \citet{lykouris2021competitive}) and utilizes predictions, e.g., provided by an ML algorithm trained on historical data, to overcome worst case lower bounds.
 The idea has been also applied in strategic settings, where predictions are used to simulate (an aggregation of) the agents' private information, starting with the work of \citet{agrawal2022learning} and \citet{xu2022mechanism}.
 Areas of application in mechanism design include auction-related environments (see e.g., \citet{prasad23,balkanski23,christodoulou24,caragiannis24,balkanski23scheduling,gkatzelis25}), online mechanisms (see e.g., \citet{balkanski23,lu24}), mechanisms without money (see e.g. \citet{balkanski24randomized,colini24,barak24,cohen24}) and computational social choice (see e.g. \citet{filos2025}).
 For an almost exhaustive list of papers in the area, see the online repository of \citet{algorithms_with_predictions}.